 - Create an API-driven private cloud that would remove dependence on any single public cloud service provider.

 - Migrate platforms application and systems to the new multicloud architecture.

 - Refactor existing applications to the new private stack.

 - Use AIOps to dynamically control the placement of workloads between private and public cloud infrastructures.

 - Transform teams to use modern engineering practices.

 The client was struggling with trying to upskill staff and prepare the platforms for migration while at the same time architect the private cloud solution.

-The client engaged WWT Application Services (WWTAS) to help.
+The client engaged WWT Application Services to help.
 The engagement had several objectives, all of which needed to be accomplished simultaneously.
-WWTAS was asked to upskill the client’s customer engineering teams; create build automation using Infrastructure as Code (IaC); and use the build automation to repetitively build/destroy the environment to conduct performance testing.
+WWT was asked to upskill the client's customer engineering teams; create build automation using Infrastructure as Code (IaC); and use the build automation to repetitively build/destroy the environment to conduct performance testing.

-Initially, WWT engineers created a prototype of the client’s production private cloud in the WWT Advanced Technology Center (ATC).
-The prototype was dubbed the “Migration Factory.”
+Initially, WWT engineers created a prototype of the client's production private cloud in the our Advanced Technology Center (ATC).
+The prototype was dubbed the "Migration Factory."
 This environment mirrored the "to be" environment of the new data centers.
 It contained: